Split Rainbows

 Notice how the rainbow starts to split further up the arc, creating white bands where the two rainbows overlap but not perfectly.
 Splitting in a primary rainbow is refered to as a twinned rainbow if it is split two ways, or a multisplit rainbow if it is split more.

-Split rainbows are very rare, so rare that researchers don't yet have enough evidence to conclude how they are formed.
-A commonly accepted theory is that they are formed by different shaped raindrops.
+Split rainbows are very rare, too rare to study thoroughly.
+The accepted theory is that they are formed by different shaped raindrops.
 In a twinned rainbow the lower is formed by large raindrops slightly flattened by air resistance, the upper formed by raindrops small enough to remain spherical.
 These drops could be from the same shower, or from different locations (as long as they are within the viewers rainbow cone).

 The rainbow is influenced by the shape of the drop, thus the outer rainbow formed by the small spherical drops is a perfect circle, where as the inner rainbow formed by the distorted drops is a slightly flattened circle (wider than it is tall).